How to Breathe Life into Your Old Mac

 Unlike your computer’s hardware, batteries degrade as the years go by.
 A MacBook that only lasts you only an hour can be frustrating.
 In breathing life into your old Mac, you should also consider replacing the battery.

 Some Mac machines have easily removable batteries, while others are sealed.
 You can simply purchase a replacement battery if you use the detachable type.
-If your Mac is the sealed battery type, take your computer to an Apple authorized store to get it replaced, or use some other third-party services available near you.
+If your Mac is the sealed battery type, take your computer to an Apple authorised store to get it replaced, or use some other third-party services available near you.

 Blow out the Dust